canance/terminal_advisor/README.md

   -s, --save-config     Save configuration file
   -r, --remove-hold     Remove the advisement hold
   -e, --program-eval    Run a program evaluation
+  --gui                 Run in GUI mode.
+  --no-login            This option is only used with --gui.
+It tells the GUI
+                        not to login on startup.
 ```

 ## Future Development